 Some of our competitors have already started dipping their toe in this water of building a unified sales and marketing tool, or tacking one piece that they didn’t have onto the other that was existing.
 What opportunities do you see to do it better at Nutshell?

 When it comes to combining sales and marketing tools into one, you can divide the world between HubSpot—who’s already doing this at a certain level—and everybody else that’s kind of talking about maybe doing it.
 So here we are talking about maybe doing it, right?
 We’re clearly in that second camp right now.
+[Update: We did it.]
 But it goes back to the lessons we learned about focusing on what we’re good at.
 We’re really good at making products that people enjoy using and that solve real problems.
 And this is a real problem.